technologiestiftung/umweltatlas-masterportal-v3/addons/wfsAnalyzer/README.md

         autoColor: false,
         // Legend entries up to which the code-to-name lookup is attempted.
         maxLegendRules: 40,
+        // How the analysed area is shown: "highlight" fills it, "border"
+        // outlines it.
+Hex colour only - anything else falls back.
+        areaStyle: "highlight",
+        areaColor: "#E2001A",
         // Per-layer defaults, matched on the EXACT layer id.
         presets: [
             {